The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Ladies and gentlemen, I neglected to tell you something about the New York Times and this Ohio story.

-The story today, which is September, well, it's it ran last night.
+The story today, which is September, well, it ran last night.

 It was dated September 30th.

-The New York Times headline, July 4th, a couple of months ago, when Hillary was thought to have Ohio in the bag.
+The New York Times headline, July 4th, a couple of months ago, when Hillary was thought to have Ohio in the bag, Trump finds himself playing catch-up in all-important Ohio.

-Just two months ago, when Hillary was leaving Trump in Ohio, the New York Times headline was Donald Trump finds himself playing catch up in all important Ohio.
+Just two months ago, when Hillary was leading Trump in Ohio, the New York Times headline was, Donald Trump finds himself playing catch-up in all-important Ohio.

 Hmm.